NormanPCN/StardewValleyMods/LongerFenceLife/README.md

 - Gate Life:
 Base life is approximately 4 years.

+- Fence life keybind
+The mod can also display the health/life status of your fences.
+You do this by holding down a specific key.
+User configurable.
+While the key is held down any fences visible on screen will have a Green, Yellow or Red overlay.
+Green means life is greater than 66%.
+Yellow is 33% to 66% and red is remaining life is less than 33%.
+This is the life relative to the maximum health of each specific fence post.
+A tooltip is also shown if the mouse cursor is pointing at a fence post.
+This will show the approximate number of days remaining fence life.

 ## Fence Trivia
 The game has what I would call a bug, where if a gate replaces an **existing** fence post, the gate keeps the fence post life.